Demetrio Progoni: Background

 Progon of Kruja, father of Dhimitër Progoni formed the first Albanian state during the Middle Ages.
 Little is known about archon Progon who ruled Krujë and its surroundings at least since the era between 1190 and 1198.
-The Krujë castle and other territories remained in the possession of the Progon family, and Progon was succeeded by his sons Gjin, and later Demetrio.
+The Krujë castle and other territories remained in the possession of the Progoni family, and Progon was succeeded by his sons Gjin, and later Demetrio.
 Before 1204, Arbanon was an autonomous principality of the Byzantine Empire.
 The fall of the Byzantine Empire in 1204, had two main political consequences for the region of Albania.
 The first was that Byzantine overlordship had crumbled, which allowed for the local rulers to seek independence.
 The second was that in accordance to the agreements about the partition of the Byzantine Empire, control of Albania had been awarded to the Republic of Venice.
-In this geopolitical environment, Dhimitër Progoni assumed power in 1207-08.
+In this geopolitical environment, Dhimitër Progoni assumed power in 1207–08.
 In primary sources of the period, he is mostly referred to as Demetrius (Demetrius, Progoni archontis filius et successor) or Demetrio Progoni.